Diarrhea - overview

 - Laxatives containing magnesium

-Diarrhea may also be caused by certain medical disorders, including:
+Diarrhea may also be caused by medical disorders, such as:

 - Celiac disease

-- Inflammatory bowel diseases (Crohn's disease and ulcerative colitis)
+- Inflammatory bowel diseases (Crohn disease and ulcerative colitis)

 - Irritable bowel syndrome (IBS)

-- Lactose intolerance (which causes problems with milk and other dairy products)
+- Lactose intolerance (which causes problems after drinking milk and eating other dairy products)

 - Malabsorption syndromes